An Introduction to Smart Heating Control

 When it comes to multi-zone you can save even more.

-That’s because you’re not wasting energy heating empty rooms.
+That’s because with multi-zone you’re not wasting energy heating empty rooms.

-Honeywell claims that you can save up to 40% on heating energy with evohome.
-They back this up with some academic research (DECC report) but probably more convincing are the pages of reviews on forums from very satisfied customers who rave about the savings they have made.
+Honeywell evohome can save you up to 40% on your heating energy usage.
+Honeywell back this up with some academic research (DECC report) but probably even more convincing are the pages and pages of reviews on forums from very satisfied customers who rave about the savings they have made.

 Reason 2: More Control

-The smart bit means that it is packed with intelligent controls that adjust to things like the weather, the efficiency of your heating system, your movement etc.
+The smart bit means that your thermostat system is packed with intelligent controls that adjust to things like the weather, the efficiency of your exsiting heating system, your movement etc.

 Smart control will save you money, give you more control and make you more comfortable.

-Because it’s connected it means it can be controlled from anywhere with a range of different devices.
+Because it’s connected to the internet it means it can be controlled from anywhere with a range of different devices.

 On holiday and forgotten to turn off the heating?
 Hop on your phone app.